Skip to main content

 Applications are evaluated on overall quality, the applicant’s qualification to conduct the proposed research project, the benefit of the program for both the applicant and the applicant’s school, and clear demonstration of educational leadership.

-• demonstrate commitment to remaining in U.S. K-12 education following their participation in the Fulbright Program.
+• demonstrate commitment to remaining in U.S. K-12 education following their participation in the program.

 All applicants will receive notification of a selection decision by email, whether they have been selected or not.